 The Factors That Affect Machine Shop Tool Selection

 PART PROCESSING — Consider the number of operations (and order) needed to machine a part: a lathe for turning; a mill for cutting a surface; or even how the part needs to be held to machine certain angles.
-To increase efficiency, a multitasking machine may be used if it’s cost-effective for the shop to purchase (see “Required Tools” below).
+To increase efficiency, a multitasking machine may be used if it’s cost-effective for the shop to purchase.

 MATERIAL — A material’s rigidity determines the spindle speed of the tool and the machine’s needed horsepower.
 Aluminum can be run faster than iron, for instance.

-QUANTITY — Depending on the overall lifetime of the project, which could be years, the quantity (perhaps thousands) may justify purchasing a piece of equipment specific to that part.
+QUANTITY — Depending on the overall lifetime of the project, which could be years, the quantity (perhaps thousands of parts) may justify purchasing a piece of equipment specific to that part.
 The contract may extend for years with an annual usage, which could make it optimal for robotics instead of heavy labor requirements.

-LABOR NEEDS — Quality.
-Efficiency.
-Other than safety, those are the most important factors in getting a project through a machine shop.
+LABOR NEEDS — Other than safety, quality and efficiency are the most important factors in getting a project through a CNC machine shop.
 One technician working at one machine is drastically different than moving that part through five different stations and multiple people.
-And, as difficult as it may be, striving to achieve lean practices is always a goal.
+And, as challenging as it may be, striving to achieve lean practices is always a goal.